-It’s generally difficult to find places in Albania that offer cooking classes to visitors, but we have teamed up with a professional cook named Emanuela to ensure you can sample and learn how to make some of our favourite and delicious dishes.
+It is difficult to find places in Albania that offer cooking classes to visitors but we have teamed up with a professional cook, Emanuela, to ensure you can sample and learn how to make some of our favourite and delicious dishes.

-Sample food items may include:
+Some sample food items may include:

 - Traditional Albanian salads – Made from vegetables grown in the garden of Emanuela’s home.
 Tomatoes, cucumbers and peppers are popular ingredients, but ingredient combinations depend upon what is fresh and in-season.